Fall Home Improvement Projects

 3. Add some new mulch to the gardens.

-You don’t have to plant a million flowers or shrubs to give your garden a makeover.
-In fact, sometimes just a new layer of fresh, dark mulch can be all you need.
-You can also take a few minutes to pull up any weeds and edge the garden.
+Sometimes just a new layer of fresh, dark mulch is all you need to give your gardens a makeover.
+Take a few minutes to pull up any weeds and edge the garden for a clean look.

 If you have the budget, adding some pavers or bricks to outline the garden can give it some pop, too.
 Try to choose a color that complements your home’s exterior.